epj-adit/backend/README.md

-# Engineering Projekt Backend Application (Server)
+# Engineering Project Backend Application (Server)

 The backend (server) application of the engineering project adit, 2017.
 See https://adit.github.io/ for more information.